-Abstract- The OE Buoy is a wave energy converter based on the Backward Bent Duct Buoy oscillating water column model which generates electricity through the fluctuation in wave height.
+Abstract - The floating Backward Bent Duct (BDD) Buoy oscillating water column model generates electricity through the fluctuation in wave height.
 Wave energy conversion devices are often faced with a particularly high levelized cost of energy (LCOE) when compared to other renewable energy devices, and various investigations into bridging this gap have been carried out in recent history.
-Previous studies on the OE Buoy have suggested that a significant reduction in required construction material is possible as a result of reduced differential pressures acting across the hull walls in operational conditions.
+Previous studies on the BBD Buoy have suggested that a significant reduction in required construction material is possible as a result of reduced differential pressures acting across the hull walls in operational conditions.
 Various structural analysis campaigns have been conducted on sections of the hull to assess this theory.

-A Finite Element Analysis (FEA) was performed on a full-scale model of the OE Buoy under maximum design wave loadings in operational conditions at EMEC's Billia Croo test facility in Orkney, Scotland using Robot Structural Analysis software.
+A Finite Element Analysis (FEA) was performed on a full-scale model of the BBD Buoy under extreme design wave loadings in based on wave data at EMEC's Billia Croo test facility in Orkney, Scotland using Robot Structural Analysis software.
 A maximum pressure of 145 kPa was calculated for an 18.7 m peak wave height at Billia Croo.
-The OE Buoy was modelled for both static and dynamic load conditions under various constraint layouts.
-A modal analysis was conducted on the model which estimates the natural frequency of the OE Buoy to be approximately 6.67 Hz.
+The BBD Buoy was modelled for both static and dynamic load conditions under various constraint layouts.
+A modal analysis was conducted on the model which estimates the natural frequency of the BBD Buoy to be approximately 6.67 Hz.

-Keywords-FEA, LCOE, Modal Analysis, Natural Frequency, Resonance, WEC.
+Keywords-FEA, LCOE, Modal Analysis, Natural Frequency, Resonance, WEC